realityking/JustGivingCodeChallange/readme.md

 *If you don't have time to build everything you’d like, please prioritise the most important aspects and explain how you would implement the rest.*

+Once you have finished, please host your code somewhere in the cloud where we can access it (e.g. a GitHub or Bitbucket account) and email the location to <a href="mailto:James.Adams@justgiving.com">James Adams</a>

 ## Setup ##